Have you considered Critical Illness cover with The Mortgage Shop?

 The answer to that depends on your own personal circumstances.
 If interest rates going up would leave you uneasy and feeling under pressure, it may be best to fix your mortgage for peace of mind.
 The benefit is that your monthly mortgage repayments are fixed for the duration of the fixed term so you can plan ahead without fear of rising mortgage repayments.
 At the end of your chosen fixed rate term, you will normally revert to the lender's current variable rate but you may be able to choose another fixed rate from the selection available at that time.
 You may have to pay an early repayment charge to your existing lender if you repay your mortgage within the fixed rate period.

-Typically we do not charge a fee, however if we do, depending on your circumstances, it will be a maximum of £300.
+Typically we do not charge a fee for mortgage advice, however if we do, depending on your circumstances, it will be a maximum of £250.

 As with all insurance policies, conditions and exclusions will apply.

 The Mortgage Shop (N.I) Ltd is an Appointed Representative of Stonebridge Mortgage Solutions Ltd, which is authorised and regulated by the Financial Conduct Authority Registered Office: The Mortgage Shop (N.I) Ltd, 132 Great Victoria Street, Belfast.
 BT2 7BG.
 Registered Company Number: NI26842.
 Registered in Northern Ireland.